 Dr. Dick Kuo is a graduate of Johns Hopkins University and completed his medical training at The University of Texas Southwestern Medical School.
 After a surgical Internship at Parkland Memorial Hospital in Dallas, Texas, he completed his Emergency Medicine Residency at the University of Maryland where he stayed on as faculty for 15 years.
 At the University of Maryland he served as medical director for the Department of Emergency Medicine and before departing for Baylor College of Medicine he was the co-chair for Emergency Medicine Faculty Development.
 He is currently a member of the Society for Academic Emergency Medicine’s Faculty Development Committee and an oral board examiner for the American Board of Emergency Medicine.
 His research Interests include cardiovascular disorders, such as ACS, heart failure and stroke, clinical effectiveness and testing in the emergency department, and competency in education.

-Malford Tyson Pillow, M.D., M.Ed., Residency Program Director and Associate Chief of Education
+Malford Tyson Pillow, M.D., M.Ed., Residency Program Director and Vice Chair of Education and Academic Affairs

-Dr. Pillow completed medical school at Baylor College of Medicine in 2006, then completed residency training at the University of Chicago in 2009.
-He joined the faculty at Baylor in 2009 and helped build the Emergency Medicine program.
+Dr. Tyson Pillow completed medical school at Baylor College of Medicine in 2006 and his residency training at the University of Chicago in 2009.
+He joined the Baylor faculty in 2009 and helped build the Emergency Medicine program.
 He completed his Masters of Education with focus on Health Professions Education at the University of Houston in 2011.
 Before becoming the residency program director, Dr. Pillow served as the clerkship director, assistant program director, and then associate program director.
 He also currently serves as the medical director for the simulation and standardized patient program in the Office of Undergraduate Medical Education at Baylor.
 Dr. Pillow's interests include presentation design, feedback, social media, and technology in education.
 Since returning to Baylor, Dr. Pillow has won numerous teaching awards including the Council of Residency Directors in EM National Teaching Faculty Award in 2012.

-W. Frank Peacock, IV, M.D., FACEP, Associate Chief of Emergency Medicine Research
+W. Frank Peacock, IV, M.D., FACEP, Vice Chair of Research

 Dr. Frank Peacock is the immediate past chief medical officer and prior president of the Society of Cardiovascular Patient Care (formerly known at the Society for Chest Pain Centers).
 He is a professor of Emergency Medicine, associate chair, and research director for Emergency Medicine at Baylor College of Medicine.